 Most of the world’s great faiths have given some recognition to the heart of God.
 One can find it expressed in Hasidic Judaism, Sufi Islam, bhakti Hinduism and some forms of Mahayana Buddhism.
-At the same modern religions have often opposed belief in the God of heart in the name of reason or divine transcendence.
+At the same time modern religions have often opposed belief in the God of heart in the name of reason or divine transcendence.
 Therefore by highlighting the centrality of heart in our understanding of God and man, Divine Principle makes a profound contribution to modern theology.

 About the Author, Dr. Young Oon Kim